10 top tips on getting divorced amicably

 Make sure that you understand what claims you and your partner have against one another on divorce.
 That way you can ensure that what you are agreeing to, and/or discussing with your partner, covers all of the issues that it should and that you are not agreeing to something that is not in your best interests that you might regret later on.

 Talk about who will start the divorce process, what fact you will rely on and what will be mentioned in the divorce papers.
-It is also a good idea to agree on how the legal costs of the divorce will be met.
-You may have seen in the press that there is a drive to implement no fault divorce, but this is some time off.
-There are currently 3 grounds for divorce to choose from:
+There are currently 3 options:

 - unreasonable behaviour; or,

 - separation for 2 years, depending upon whether your partner consents to the divorce.